Pharmacology and Toxicology

-Adjunct Associate Professor, Nursing, Assistant Professor, Medicine - (Research Scholar Track), Associate Professor, BIO5 Institute, Associate Professor, Genetics - GIDP, Associate Professor, Pharmacology and Toxicology, Associate Professor, Public Health, Interim Associate Dean, Academic Programs and Faculty Affairs
+Adjunct Associate Professor, Nursing, Assistant Professor, Medicine - (Research Scholar Track), Associate Professor, BIO5 Institute, Associate Professor, Genetics - GIDP, Associate Professor, Pharmacology and Toxicology, Associate Professor, Public Health, Associate Professor, Veterinary Medicine

 Walter Klimecki's research program involves the balance between the particular DNA sequence “versions” of genes that we inherit from our ancestors, and the particular environmental exposures that we experience throughout our lives.
 The Klimecki lab studies diseases resulting from human exposure to arsenic, contributing to a better understanding of the inherited genetic differences between people that result in altered chemical processing of arsenic after it enters the body.

 Endowed Chair, R Ken and Donna Coit - Drug Discovery, Professor, Pharmacology and Toxicology